 There isn’t even agreement on defining alcoholism.
 Nor is there agreement on whether or not it is a disease.
 Even doctors disagree about this basic question.

 Nor is there any agreement on its causes.
 Is alcoholism the result of genetics, an allergy, or nutritional deficiencies?
 Does it result from personality traits, environment, or some other cause or causes?
 We’re far from understanding alcoholism.
 Experts argue endlessly.

 II.
 Reason for the Problem

-Most assumptions used for understanding alcoholism are based on a set of strongly-held beliefs about the subject.
+Most assumptions used for understanding alcoholism are based on a set of strongly-held beliefs.
 These were developed in the 1930’s by Alcoholics Anonymous (AA).
 The beliefs include these.

-1. Alcoholics can never, ever learn to drink in moderation.
+1. Alcoholics can never learn to drink in moderation.
 Believers insist that “once a pickle, never again a cucumber.”
+See Here.

-3. Some alcoholics stop drinking but later resume consuming alcohol.
+3. Some alcoholics stop drinking but later resume drinking.
 They don’t simply resume their downward spiral at the point they stopped drinking.
 Instead, they resume where they would have been had they never stopped drinking.

 4. Alcoholism is caused by an allergy to alcohol.

 5. Consuming any alcohol, no matter how little, causes a “loss of control.”
 That is, it causes alcoholics to have an uncontrollable desire to drink more and more.

 6. Alcoholics are powerless over alcohol.
 They must abstain from it for the rest of their lives.
 See Alcoholics Drink Moderately?

 7. To achieve permanent abstinence, alcoholics must submit their will to God or a “Higher Power.”
 See AA is Religious Say Courts.

 These convictions are strongly held by members of AA.
 They’re also held by most people in the treatment industry.
 Indeed, most people in the industry are members of AA.

 Change is Threatening

 The scientific evidence contradicts these beliefs.
 That’s very threatening to true believers.
 It’s akin to challenging personal religious or political beliefs.

 This is understandable.
-People who believe believe that alcoholics cannot drink any alcohol without loss of control have great fear.
-They worry that alcoholics will be tempted to try drinking in moderation with life-threatening consequences.
+Those who believe, think that alcoholics cannot drink any alcohol without loss of control.
+They have great fear.
+They worry that alcoholics will be tempted to try drinking in moderation.
+They think this will be life-threatening.
 So they see the issue as one of life and death.